How to Properly Mount a License Plate on Front Bumper: Step by Step Guide

 State Regulations On Front License Plates

-In California, for example, the law stipulates that all vehicles must display a front license plate securely fastened and clearly visible.
+In California, for example, the law stipulates that all vehicles must display a front license plate securely fastened and visible.
 The plate should be mounted horizontally and no higher than 60 inches from the ground.
 Additionally, the characters on the license plate must be easily readable from 50 feet away during the daytime.

 Options For Vehicles Without Front Brackets